Carolcccc/med-rag-api/README.md

 ## Security & GitHub
 - `export_reddit.sh`, `data/`, `faiss_index/`, and `venv/` are already in `.gitignore`.
 Double-check before pushing.
 If a secret was accidentally committed, reset the secret in the provider (e.g. Reddit dev console) and remove it from git history.

-## Notes & next steps
-- Consider migrating LangChain deprecated imports to `langchain_community` versions and pinning `numpy/faiss/torch` to compatible versions for reproducible environments.
-- Add unit tests for the preprocessing and a lightweight CI workflow if you plan to host the repo publicly.

-## Contact
-If you want me to push this repo to GitHub for you, provide the remote `git` URL (SSH or HTTPS) and I will add it as `origin` and push the `main` branch.
-I will not upload any secrets.